overwasher/overwatcher/README.md

 Overwatcher component - receives, aggregates and archives sensor node data and provides a nice API to query the current states.

-This is a C# wewrite of legacy TypeScript versiion, creater to allow for more testability and maintainability.
+This is a C# wewrite of legacy TypeScript version, created to allow for more testability and maintainability.